 You are going to be amazed at how easy this is!
 The hardest part was definitely finding the pictures and weeding the stencil vinyl since I chose such intricate designs.

 I used the Super Mario wording for the back of the glasses and the images on the front.
-I used the Cricut software to upload the images and cut out the negative areas, I then loaded it onto my Cricut mat with the blue side of the stencil vinyl up and used the machine to cut out the images (I had it cut 4 separate Super Mario words for each glass).
-There are lots of tutorials on how to upload images into the Cricut workspace, so I won’t go into that.
+I sized the images appropriately for my glasses (these are set for small cocktail glasses right now), I then loaded it onto my Cricut mat with the blue side of the stencil vinyl up and used the machine to cut out the images (I had it cut separate Super Mario words for each glass).

 As you can see from the picture below, the weeding took quite a while and you definitely have to be careful when doing this to make sure you select the right areas.